GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 - Elements which have square corners (e.g. buttons) have been rounded to slighty soften the overall look.
 - Bootstrap is used throughout, both for the convenience of it's prebuilt components which can be readily modified to suit, and for it's grid and sizing systems.

-Overall, I am most happy with the design and layout at small and medium screen sizes, and I think it looks best at these sizes.
+Overall, I am most happy with the design and layout at small and medium screen sizes.
 In future I may add more elements that appear near the viewport edges on large screen sizes.

 ## Colours
 The idea is to give the site an 'educational' look, somewhat akin in style to that of a school textbook.